HudsonSchumaker-HF/snake-c/README.md

 # snake-c
-simple snake in c for run in the terminal
+simple snake in c for run in the terminal.